Jefferson disk: Cryptanalysis

 The Bazeries cylinder was a relatively strong system at the time (compared to many other systems in use), and Etienne Bazeries, a French military cryptanalyst, is said to have regarded it as indecipherable.
 The "Pers Z S" code-breaking group of the German Foreign Office cracked the M-138-A in 1944.
 However, by that time the Americans had more sophisticated cipher systems in operation.

-The French cryptographer Gaetan de Viaris (aka Marquis Gaetan Henri Leon Viarizio di Lesegno) who is famous for one of the first printing cipher devices (1874), solved the Bazeries cylinder in 1893.
+The French cryptographer Gaetan de Viaris (a.k.a.
+Marquis Gaetan Henri Leon Viarizio di Lesegno), who is famous for one of the first printing cipher devices (1874), solved the Bazeries cylinder in 1893.

 One major weakness of the Bazeries cylinder is that the offset from the plaintext letter to the ciphertext letter for the cipher alphabet on each disk will be exactly the same.
 In the example shown above, this offset is six letters.